Image Fusion via Vision-Language Model: Introduction

-\begin{itemize} \item We propose a novel paradigm for image fusion.
+Therefore, in this paper, we propose a novel fusion algorithm called \textit{Image \textbf{F}usion via V\textbf{I}sion-\textbf{L}anguage \textbf{M}odel} (\textbf{FILM}).
+This approach integrates the capabilities of VLMs into the image fusion process, for the first time, leveraging the semantic understanding derived from textual data to guide and enhance the fusion of visual features.
+Our methodology comprises three components: text feature fusion, language-guided vision feature fusion, and vision feature decoding.
+The workflow of these components is depicted in \cref{fig:Workflow}.
+Our contributions are summarized as follows: \begin{itemize}[itemsep=0.1cm,topsep=0pt,parsep=0pt] \item We propose a novel paradigm for image fusion.
 To our knowledge, this is the first instance of incorporating explicit (\emph{language model derived}) textual guidance into image fusion algorithms.
 This approach aids in the deeper understanding of text-level semantic information, facilitating the extraction and fusion of strengths from each source image. \item Our model has achieved satisfactory results in infrared-visible, medical, multi-exposure, and multi-focus image fusion tasks, demonstrating its effectiveness across various application scenarios. \item We introduce a series of vision-language benchmark datasets for image fusion covering eight fashion datasets across four fusion tasks.
 These datasets comprise manually refined prompts tailored for the ChatGPT model, alongside paired textual descriptions generated by ChatGPT, which are designed to facilitate subsequent research in image fusion using vision-language models. \end{itemize}